tinyplex/tinybase/site/home/index.md

 >
 > Like everything else, you can set listeners on Relationships too.
 >
-> Read more about Relationships in the Relationships guide.
+> Read more about Relationships in the Using Relationships guide.

 ```js
 import {createRelationships} from 'tinybase';